showlab/WorldGUI/README.md

 **WorldGUI** is a novel GUI benchmark that sets itself apart from earlier benchmarks like OSWorld, AssistGUI, and WindowsAgentArena.
 While those benchmarks primarily focus on static testing as shown in the left of the figure, WorldGUI designs each GUI task with various initial states to better reflect the complex and dynamic nature of real-world computer usage as shown in the right of the figure.

-Additionally, we develop a new agent framework, **GUI-Thinker**, leveraging a critique mechanism, that effectively manages the unpredictability and complexity of GUI interactions.

 <!-- ### Benchmark Overview -->
 <!--